ADHD Evaluation & Treatment

 Results are scored automatically against age- and gender-matched norms, so we can see exactly where you stand.
 No preparation needed.

-You pay us directly at the time of service.
-After your appointment, we provide a superbill: a detailed receipt with the diagnosis codes, procedure codes, and provider information your insurance company needs.
-You submit it to your insurer, and they reimburse you based on your out-of-network benefits.
+We don't bill insurance directly.
+You pay at the time of service and we provide a superbill: a detailed receipt with the diagnosis codes, procedure codes and provider information your insurance company needs.
+You submit it to your insurer and they reimburse you based on your out-of-network benefits.
+Reimbursement varies by plan.
+To get a sense of what to expect, call the number on your insurance card and ask about your out-of-network mental health benefits, specifically your deductible, coinsurance and any session limits.

-The monthly fee covers everything: follow-up visits, medication adjustments and titration, cognitive retesting at key intervals, and secure messaging with your doctor between appointments.
+The monthly fee covers everything: follow-up visits, medication adjustments and titration, cognitive retesting at key intervals and secure messaging with your doctor between appointments.
 There are no per-visit fees on top of the monthly rate.

 You're not locked in.
 Cancel anytime.
 Superbills are provided monthly so you can submit to your insurance for out-of-network reimbursement.